310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_2.md

 {% endbubble %}

 {% bubble Ibuki smileconfident %}
 It’s just ‘cause I’m not seeking value from physical strength only\~.
-You said that you’re an idol, and idols shouldn’t engage in any violence— but I’m also an idol who got scouted by Yoshihide the other day\~.
+You said that you’re an idol, and idols engaging in any violence is a no-go — but I’m also an idol who got scouted by Yoshihide the other day\~.

 So you and I will have a match as idols~♪
 {% endbubble %}